 The failure of progressives to tell the story of the world we want is largely to blame for the dismal state of the world we’ve got.
 And we’re running out of time to fix it.

-This sorry tale begins on an up-note with Gouverneur Morris, a sadly obscure founder of our nation.
+This sorry tale begins on an up-note with Gouverneur Morris, an obscure founder of our nation.
 The wealthy 35-year-old New Yorker was, in effect, the first communications consultant to the (not-yet-fully-formed) U.S. government.
 In the summer of 1787, in Philadelphia, after the initial drafting work on the Constitution was done, the Convention’s leaders tasked its “Committee of Style,” of which Morris was a member, with polishing the language of America’s founding document.
 The final draft was led by Morris, who added a single introductory paragraph to the top of James Madison’s dirt-dry plan for self-government.

 THE CONSTITUTION OPENS WITH A TIMELESS STORY

 Morris could have opted merely to summarize the Constitution’s main talking points.
 Instead, his Preamble was a study in compact storytelling that created coherence and added inspiration, tying the Convention’s turgid and, occasionally, morally indefensible compromises to the timeless narrative of humanity’s desire for belonging, justice and freedom.
 The Preamble has no legal validity.
 Yet, it remains the only thing most of us recall from the Constitution and it arguably confers all of the document’s moral authority.
 In case your constitutional memory is as foggy as mine was: